FireIsGood/dice-dice-generator/README.md

 This project is a generator for a game that I made up and the configuration file is harder to write than just doing the whole thing by hand.
-If you really wanted to contribute, feel free to make issues or pull request.
+If you really want to contribute regardless of that, feel free to make issues or pull requests.

 ## License